MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 - **App Use:** solutions like [Microsoft Defender for Cloud Apps](https://aka.ms/defender-for-cloud-apps) (formerly known as Microsoft Cloud App Security) that discover and assess cloud apps, protects sensitive information in apps, identify risky user behavior in apps, enforce policies to control activity, and detect and remediate threats.

-- **App Behavior:** solutions like the Microsoft app governance add-on that requires a deep understanding of app behavior within an environment to identify and address activities that fall within a tolerance level that requires additional review to assess malicious intent.
+- **App Behavior:** solutions like the Microsoft app governance capability that requires a deep understanding of app behavior within an environment to identify and address activities that fall within a tolerance level that requires additional review to assess malicious intent.

 These three solutions together provide a three-pronged approach to holistically protect against app threats across the app lifecycle.